 What’s more, your target audience will share the post on their social channels, if it contains some new insight or valuable information that delivers valuable content to them.

-When an idea, piece of advice, strategy or technique is solidly supported, then you had better indicate that you’re dealing with proven information.
+When an idea, piece of advice, strategy, or technique is solidly supported, then you better indicate that you’re dealing with proven information.

 Even when an idea or strategy is simple, the execution of that strategy isn’t necessarily easy.

-When creating your blog posts and sketching out your content strategy, keep in mind that your target audience are looking for simple ideas that won’t take a long time to implement.
+When creating your blog posts and sketching out your content strategy, keep in mind that your target audience is looking for simple ideas that won’t take a long time to implement.

 If the headline conveys that something is easy, people will click on it and read on which can lead to higher social media engagement and reduced bounce rate.
 If it seems difficult, or the word “impossible” is used, people are much less likely to respond.